Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 Notice Requirements

-• For Paternity Leave: Notify employer by 15th week before due date stating expected week of birth and intended leave dates
+• For Paternity Leave - STANDARD (all parents): Notify employer by 15th week before due date stating expected week of birth, then give 28 days notice before leave starts

 • For Shared Parental Leave: Give at least 8 weeks notice before first SPL period begins